DataDog/datadog-agent/docs/public/components/overview.md

 ## What is a Component?

-A component encapsulates a particular piece of logic/feature in a clear and documented interface.
+The goal of a component is to encapsulates a particular piece of logic/feature and provide a clear and documented interface.

 A component must:

-  + The component hides the complexity of the implementation from its users.
+  + Hide the complexity of the implementation from its users.
-  + All components must be reusable no matter the context or the binary in which they're included.
+  + Be reusable no matter the context or the binary in which they're included.
-  + A component must be tested.
+  + Be tested.
   + Expose a mock implementation to help testing.
-  + Any change within a component, that don't change its interface, should not require QA of the other component using it.
+  + Be owned by a single team which supports and maintains it.

-  + Each component should be owned by a single team which will support and maintain it.
+Any change within a component that don't change its interface should not require QA of another component using it.

 Since each component is an interface to the outside we can have several implementations for it.

 ## FX vs Go module

 Components are designed to be used with a dependency injection framework.
-In the Agent we use [Fx](fx.md) for this.
-All agent binaries use `FX` to load, coordinate and start the required components.
+In the Agent, we use [Fx](fx.md) for this.
+All Agent binaries use `FX` to load, coordinate and start the required components.

 Some components are used outside the `datadog-agent` repository where `FX` is not available.
 To support this, the components implementation must not require `FX`.
-Components implementation can be exported as a Go module.
-We will see in more detail how to create components in the next section.
+Component implementations can be exported as Go modules.
+The next section explains in more detail how to create components.

 The important information here is that it's possible to use components without FX **outside** the agent repository.
 This comes at the cost of manually doing the work of `Fx`, our dependency injection framework.